 Our specialist Community Care and Education Lawyers can advise and guide you throughout this process by:

-We offer a holistic education, health and social care service for under 25s, focused on obtaining the best possible package of publicly funded education, care and support for disabled young people and their families.
+We offer a holistic education, health and social care service for under 25s, focussed on obtaining the best possible package of publicly funded education, care and support for disabled young people and their families.